-- To empower individuals to take control and responsibility for life change
+- We envision empowered individuals who take control and responsibility for life change.

-- To equip individuals and families to succeed in every area of life: spiritual, emotional, physical, and academic
+- We exist to equip individuals and families to succeed in every area of life: spiritual, emotional, physical, and academic.

-- Creating loving and supportive long-term relationships that result in a stronger community
+- We work to nurture loving and supportive long-term relationships that result in a stronger community.

 CUP began in 2007 as an urban church plant in the neighborhood of Northside in Cincinnati, Ohio sponsored by the Church of the Nazarene.
 The goal of this church was to reach those living in generational poverty and help them escape that cycle.
 Through the first year it became quite clear that the neighborhood was in need of much more than a simple church plant.